 After Irving died, Stoker published Reminiscences of Henry Irving (1906) and continued to produce fiction, including The Lady of the Shroud (1909), a Frankensteinian story of reanimation, and his second most popular work Lair of the White Worm (also called The Garden of Evil, 1911), a tale of ancient evil.

-None of his works, other than Dracula, has stood the test of time however.
+None of his works, other than Dracula, have stood the test of time however.
 His writing (even in his most famous work) often appears awkward.
 His characters are cardboard thin and their moral concerns somewhat dated—obvious relics of the repressed Victorian era.
 Only in Dracula was he able to thrill his readers with the potential for breaking free of repression, while (barely) keeping a lid on the explosion of libido and free expression, in a fashion that would excite readers for the century to come.